About Image

 • Support the mission of the Foundation

-The Foundation is interested in programs and organizations that promote the spiritual, educational and physical well being of people so that these people may come to know the love of Christ and live a dedicated Christian life.
+The Foundation is interested in programs and ministries that serve the spiritual, educational, and physical needs of people helping them come to know the love of Christ and live a dedicated Christian life.

 • Support the current program areas of the Foundation

-The Foundation seeks to fund programs in the areas of Christian Education, Christian Spiritual Development, and Christian based Human Services that address specific educational, spiritual or physical needs of individuals, families or groups.
+The Foundation seeks to fund programs in the areas of Christian Education, Christian Discipleship, and Christian Human Services that address specific educational, spiritual or physical needs of individuals, families or groups.

 • Encourage and promote the Christian faith

-The Foundation is interested in programs and organizations that seek to directly or indirectly encourage and promote the Christian faith and the leading of a Christian life.
+The Foundation is interested in programs and ministries that seek to directly or indirectly encourage and promote the Christian faith and the leading of a Christian life.

-• Promote the grow and maturing of individuals
+• Promote the growth and maturing of individuals

-The Foundation is interested in programs and organization that promote educational, physical and spiritual grow and maturity of individuals.
+The Foundation is interested in programs and ministries that promote educational, physical and spiritual growth and maturity of individuals.

 • Have a significant and continuing impact

-The Foundation tends not to be interested in programs that are one-time events or that will not have a continuing impact on the individual or community.
+The Foundation is not interested in programs that are one-time events or that do not have a continuing impact on the individual or community.
+The foundation is interested in unique and innovative programs that are, or have the potential to be, repeatable and replicated on a larger scale.

 • Address causes not symptoms